Skip to main content

 const STRIPE_KEY = new Config.Secret(stack, "STRIPE_KEY");

-You'll also need to import Config at the top.
+Import the Config construct at the top.

-import { Config } from "sst/constructs";
+- import { StackContext, NextjsSite } from "sst/constructs";

 npx sst secrets set STRIPE_KEY sk_test_abc123